 The Frequently Asked Questions provide additional information about various aspects of the VCF.
 Click on each question to see the answer.
 All FAQs are translated and available in Spanish, Polish, and Chinese.
 Simply go directly to the appropriate FAQ page or visit the foreign language page for more information in your language of choice.

-If you are a young adult impacted by 9/11, you may also find this list of FAQs helpful.
+If you were in school or daycare at the time of 9/11, you may also find this list of FAQs helpful.

 The VCF has detailed information on VCF policies and procedures.
 The resource includes information on eligibility criteria, the methodology used to calculate economic and non-economic loss, payment procedures, appeals and hearings, claims for deceased individuals, and information for claimants who are represented by an attorney for their claim.